 Humans have millions of genetic variants, so companies must be selective about which aspects of your DNA they investigate.
 23andMe for example have to balance the ability to identify both ancestry and health data meaning they don’t investigate as many genetic variants related to health as other companies do

-SelfDecode is a dedicated health service and as a result, their new updated platform analyzes around 83 million genetic variants to make sure you don’t miss out on any important aspects of your health which you may do by using a service like 23andMe.
+On the other hand, SelfDecode is a dedicated health service and as a result, their AI software analyzes up to 83 million genetic variants to make sure you don’t miss out on any important aspects of your health, which you may do by using a service like 23andMe.
 SelfDecode also offers personalized diet, lifestyle, and supplement recommendations to help you optimize your health.

 Whilst the time it takes to physically generate data from your saliva sample is necessarily long, the boom in popularity of at-home DNA tests means that processing times at the facilities used by companies such as 23andMe is a little longer, as a result, you can expect it to take around 6-8 weeks before you receive your ancestry and/or health data.